 We conducted the following analyses that yielded some interesting results.
 They, however, must be considered preliminary due to the exploratory nature of these analyses.

+[One reviewer suggested we should examine whether, and to what extent, free will belief is related to anthropomorphism when items tapping on free will are removed from those anthropomorphism measures.
+We conducted these exploratory analyses.
+(Report results)]

-[To be added at Stage 2]
+[More to be added at Stage 2]

 Evaluating replication results